Atomic-Buy/Atomic-Buy/doc/design.md

 **Payment network** is where users pay some cryptocurrency to the merchants, and generate a veriable proof of purchase "I spent x money for product(content) C".
 The proof of purchase is the primitives for `Judge` esttle the arguments between merchants and customers.
 In our implementation, we use Lightning Network as the payment network, as it can easily settle a `PoP` lighting fast without onchain verification.

-**Judge** is a accountable and verifable third party, which is secured by a blockchain L1/L2, or it can be a L1 itself.
+**Judge** is a accountable and verifable third party, which is secured by a blockchain L1/L2. `Judge` can be a smart contract deployed on any L1/L2, or be a L3 protected by L1/L2 through rollup methods.
 Similar to a conventional e-commerce platform, merchants are obliged to place a deposit on `Judge`, which holds them accountable in cases of wrongdoing.
 And `Judge` can detect and punish those who cheat in a content purchase, which make the purchase trustless for customers.

 ## Primitives